arfazhxss/rubiks-cube-cpp/1 Fedora Builds/0 Mini Projects/Rubik's Cube/README.md

 ## OpenGL Rubik's Cube

-This project is an implementation of a 3D Rubik's Cube using C++ and popular C libraries such as GLUT, GLFW, and GLM.
-The program allows you to interactively manipulate and solve the Rubik's Cube through keyboard commands and mouse input.
+This project is an implementation of a 3D Rubik's Cube using C++ and C libraries such as GLUT, GLFW, and GLM.
+The program allows you to interactively manipulate and solve the Rubik's Cube through keyboard commands and mouse input (still in the works).

 <img src="./Rubiks%20Cube.gif" alt="Rubik's Cube" width="500" height="500">